viamrobotics/docs/docs/use-cases/create-module.md

 Otherwise, your new class will not instantiate.

 Next, create a file that will define your new resource model.
-This file will inherit from the existing class for your resource type, implement - or raise a `NotImplementedError()` for - each built-in method for that class, and define any new functionality you want to include as part of your model.
+This file will inherit from the existing class for your resource type, implement each built-in method for that class (or raise a `NotImplementedError()` for it), and define any new functionality you want to include as part of your model.

 For example, the following file, `my_base.py`: